by David A. Widmar

 Wrapping it up

 Some comfort can be taken in that expansion of principal crop acres in recent years was much smaller than during the 1970s (10.8 million compared to 63 million acres).
 We expect acres of principal crop acres to fall in the long-run, it’s just getting there that can be tricky and painful.
-One of the biggest unknowns will be the role of the government, specifically with respect to the trend of fewer acres of CRP.
+One of the most significant unknowns will be the role of the government, specifically concerning the trend of fewer acres of CRP.

 In the meantime, producers will be waiting for fewer crop acres.